wxWidgets/website/develop/roadmap/index.md

 ## Current stable branch: 3.2.x

-The latest stable release is 3.2.6, released on 2024-09-09.
-This is the seventh release in the 3.2 branch, started with 3.2.0 on 2022-07-07, and will be followed by a few more releases preserving API _and_ ABI compatibility, next of which will probably happen in the spring of 2025.
+The latest stable release is 3.2.7, released on 2025-03-20.
+This is the eighth release in the 3.2 branch, started with 3.2.0 on 2022-07-07, and will be followed by a couple more releases preserving API _and_ ABI compatibility, next of which will probably happen in the autumn of 2025.

 ## Development branch and 3.3

 New development happens on the master branch.
-We hope to make the first 3.3.0 release, which will turn into the next stable 3.4 later, some time in 2024.
+We hope to make the first 3.3.0 release, which will turn into the next stable 3.4 later, in April or May 2025.

 ## Old stable branch: 3.0.x